Researcher of the Month

 Remember that open communication is key.
 Your children are likely to be having very different digital experiences to you, and a very different childhood to the one that you remember.
 Chat with them about their online world, ask them about their experiences, lean in, and keep going with conversations, even if they feel tricky.

-Associate Professor in Pedagogy in Sport, Physical Activity and Health, University of Birmingham
+Professor of Physical Activity, Health and Wellbeing, University of Birmingham

 Scroll our research gallery